Hollywood to Dollywood

-Synopsis
+Plot

 Twin brothers Gary and Larry Lane, originally from Goldsboro, N.C., have written a screenplay entitled Full Circle with a role specifically for their idol, Dolly Parton.
 Unsuccessful in their efforts to bring the screenplay to the singer-actress's attention, the brothers travel in an RV from Los Angeles, where they reside, to Dollywood, Parton's theme park in Pigeon Forge, Tennessee.
 Their plan is to hand the screenplay to Parton, whom they had met a few times briefly, at one of her scheduled appearances during Dollywood's 25th anniversary celebration.

 Hollywood to Dollywood follows the brothers' travels in the RV they nicknamed Jolene, after one of Parton's hit songs.
 Also on board Jolene as the main driver is Michael Bowen, Gary Lane's partner.
 Bowen hopes to present Parton with a birdhouse he handcrafted, a replica of her Tennessee home.
 During the five-day journey of 2,200 miles along Interstate 40, the Lanes revise their screenplay, endure a tornado, meet everyday Americans, and talk about their experiences growing up gay in North Carolina.
 The 2010 Nashville flood nearly derails their plans to get to Dollywood in time to meet Parton.
 The documentary also explores the Lane twins' concerns about their Southern hometown's potential reaction to the film (and to the brothers' homosexuality) and their desire for acceptance from their Southern Baptist mother.

 Hollywood to Dollywood includes appearances from several of the Lane twins' friends, including actors Leslie Jordan, Chad Allen, Beth Grant and Ann Walker and Oscar-winning screenwriter Dustin Lance Black.